itsgivingchaotica/cisc-3142-ebert/sampleEx7/notes/exercisesChapter7.md

 ```

 ## **Exercise 7.38**
-> We might want to supply cin as a default argument to the constructor that takes an istream&.
+> We might want to supply `cin` as a default argument to the constructor that takes an istream&.
 Write the constructor declaration that uses cin as a default argument.

 `Sales_data(istream &is = cin);`

 ## **Exercise 7.39**
 > Would it be legal for both the constructor that takes a string and the one that takes an istream& to have default arguments?
 If not, why not?

 Overloading a default constructor in this way will result in ambiguity and a compilation error.
-If in `main` the following is declared: `Sales_data s;` we run into the problem because our default constructors both take default arguments which are `string` and `istream` so the compiler will know whether to call the constructor that takes an empty `string` as default or `std::cin`.
+If in `main` the following is declared: `Sales_data s;` we run into the problem because our default constructors both take default arguments which are `string` and `istream` so the compiler won't know whether to call the constructor that takes an empty `string` as default or `std::cin`.

 ## **Exercise 7.40**
 > Determine what data are needed in the class.
 Provide an appropriate set of constructors.
 Explain your decisions. (a) Book (b) Date (c) Employee (d) Vehicle (e) Object (f) Tree